Cortes Bank: General

+Micronation attempts

-There have been at least two efforts to turn the Cortes Bank into an island nation.
+There have been at least two efforts to turn the Cortes Bank into a micronation.
 The most notable occurred in late 1966, when a team of entrepreneurs planned to turn the Cortes Bank into the constitutional monarchy of Abalonia.
 The general plan was to scuttle a WWII era concrete hulled freighter—probably the Tampa-built McClosky ship Richard Lewis Humphrey, which was later badged Jalisco in Mexico—atop the Bishop Rock in very shallow water and surround the ship with an ever-expanding ring of boulders so she could be used as a seafood processing factory.
 The group reasoned that international maritime law would allow them to become the rulers of their own nation because the Bank lay in international waters.
 The ship was instead destroyed atop the Bishop Rock by the same giant waves that are surfed today and her crew was nearly killed.
 The wreck of the Jalisco today lies beneath the surf zone in three pieces in 6 to 40 feet (2–12 m) of water, and is a diving location.